Keto meat pie

 - Bake for 30-40 minutes on lower rack or until the pie has turned a golden color.

 - Serve with a fresh green salad and dressing.

-This is an easily worked dairy-free pie crust.
-Here, we have filled it with meat and a cover of cottage cheese and cheese, but you can use any filling you like!
-Any left-overs can be sliced and placed in the freezer for easy weekday lunches.
+This keto minced meat pie has an easily worked dairy-free pie crust.
+Here, we have filled it with meat and cheese, but you can use any filling you like.
+This dish is so versatile, the only limit is your imagination!

 If you want a completely dairy-free meal we suggest checking out this keto vegetable pie.
 Another vegetarian alternative is our very popular keto avocado pie.
 You can also substitute the meat filling for chicken or salmon.